h4ckyou/h4ckyou.github.io/_posts/2025-05-29-syscall-kit.md

 After the syscall runs, its return value is placed in `rax`, and that value is then written back into the object's `rax` field.

-The return value is also printed (as seen in the src code).
+The return value is also printed (as shown in the src code).

 ```cpp
 void Emulator::syscall() {